Xyclade/MachineLearning/Readme.md

 Machine learning is explained in many ways, some more accurate than others, however there is a lot of inconsistency in its definition.
 Where some say machine learning is generating a static model based on historical data, which then allows you to predict for future data.
 Others say it's a dynamic model that keeps on changing as more data is added over time.

 We agree more with the dynamic definition however, but due certain limitations we explain the static model method in the examples.
-However we do explain how the dynamic principle would work in the subsection [dynamic machine learning](#Dynamic-machine-learning).
+However we do explain how the dynamic principle would work in the subsection [dynamic machine learning](#dynamic-machine-learning).

 The other subsections explain commonly used definitions and notions in the machine learning field.
 We advise you to read through these before starting the practical examples.

 ###Features
-A feature (in the field of machine learning) is a property on which a [Model](#Model) is trained.
+A feature (in the field of machine learning) is a property on which a [Model](#model) is trained.
 Say for example that you classify emails as spam/ham based on the frequency of the word 'Buy' and 'Money'.
 Then these words are features.
 If you would use machine learning to predict whether one is a friend of you, the amount of 'common' friends could be a feature.

 ###Model
 When one talks about machine learning, often the term *model* is mentioned.
 The model is the result of any machine learning method and the algorithm used within this method.
-This model can be used to make predictions in [supervised](#Supervised Learning), or to retrieve clusterings in [unsupervised learning](#Unsupervised learning).
+This model can be used to make predictions in [supervised](#supervised-learning), or to retrieve clusterings in [unsupervised learning](#unsupervised-learning).

 ###Learning methods
 In the field of machine learning there are two leading ways of learning, namely [Supervised learning](http://en.wikipedia.org/wiki/Supervised_learning) and  [Unsupervised learning](http://en.wikipedia.org/wiki/Unsupervised_learning).
 A brief introduction is necessary when you want to use Machine learning in your applications, as picking the right machine learning approach is an important but sometimes also a little tedious process.

 ####Supervised Learning
 The principle of supervised learning can be used to solve many problem types.
-In this blog however we will stick to [Classification](#Classification) and [Regression](#Regression) as this covers most of the problems one wants to solve in their every day application.
+In this blog however we will stick to [Classification](#classification) and [Regression](#regression) as this covers most of the problems one wants to solve in their every day application.

 #####Classification
 The problem of classification within the domain of Supervised learning is relatively simple.
 Given a set of labels, and some data that already received the correct labels, we want to be able to *predict* labels for new data that we did not label yet.
 However, before thinking of your data as a classification problem, you should look at what the data looks like.
-If there is a clear structure in the data such that you can easily draw a regression line it might be better to use a [regression](#Regression) algorithm instead.
+If there is a clear structure in the data such that you can easily draw a regression line it might be better to use a [regression](#regression) algorithm instead.
 Given the data does not fit to a regression line, or when performance becomes an issue, classification is a good alternative.

 An example of a classification problem would be to classify emails as Ham or Spam based on their content.
-Given a training set in which emails are labeled Ham/Spam, a classification algorithm can be used to train a [Model](#Model).
+Given a training set in which emails are labeled Ham/Spam, a classification algorithm can be used to train a [Model](#model).
 This model can then be used to predict for future emails whether they are Ham or Spam.
-A typical example of a classification algorithm is the [K-NN algorithm](#Labeling ISPs based on their Down/Upload speed (K-NN using Smile in Scala)).
-Another more commonly used example of a classification problem is [Classifying Email as Spam or Ham](###Classifying Email as Spam or Ham (Naive Bayes)) which is also one of the examples written on this blog.
+A typical example of a classification algorithm is the [K-NN algorithm](#labeling-isps-based-on-their-downupload-speed-knn-using-smile-in-scala).
+Another more commonly used example of a classification problem is [Classifying Email as Spam or Ham](#classifying-email-as-spam-or-ham-naive-bayes) which is also one of the examples written on this blog.

 #####Regression
 Regression is a lot stronger in comparison to [classification](#classification).
 This is because in regression you are predicting actual values, rather than labels.
 Let us clarify this with a short example: given a table of weights, heights, and genders, you can use [KNN](#Labeling ISPs based on their Down/Upload speed (K-NN using Smile in Scala)) to predict ones gender when given a weight and height.
 With this same dataset using regression, you could instead predict ones weight or height, given the gender the respective other missing parameter.